-Find out about the regulation of cryptoassets and the risks of investing in cryptoassets such as ‘Bitcoin’ and ‘Litecoin’.
+Find out about the regulation of cryptoassets and the risks of investing in cryptoassets such as Bitcoin and Litecoin.

-Cryptoassets is a broad term and covers many different types of products.
-The most popular forms of cryptoassets include tokens like ‘Bitcoin’ and ‘Litecoin’.
-We call these ‘exchange tokens’ but they are sometimes referred to as ‘cryptocurrencies’, ‘cryptocoins’, or ‘payment tokens’.
-Exchange tokens use a distributed ledger technology (DLT) platform and are not issued or backed by a central bank or other central authority so are not considered to be a currency or money.
+Exchange tokens use a distributed ledger technology (DLT) platform and are not issued or backed by a central bank or other authority.
+They are not underpinned by any currency or other asset and are not considered to be a currency or money.

 Cryptoassets are considered very high risk, speculative investments.
-If you invest in cryptoassets, you should be prepared to lose all of your money.
+If you invest in cryptoassets, you should be prepared to lose all your money.

 Regulation of cryptoassets

 Some types of cryptoassets may be regulated depending on how they are structured.
 For instance, some tokens may provide rights such as ownership, repayment of a specific sum of money, or entitlement to a share in future profits.
-We call these ‘security tokens’ and they will fall within our regulatory remit.
+We call these security tokens and they will fall within our regulatory remit.

 Some products may also be linked to cryptoassets or derive their value from them.
 Derivatives that feature cryptoassets as the underlying investment will also fall under our remit.
 Firms who carry out any regulated activity will require FCA authorisation.
 We have previously published a warning about the risk of Contracts for Differences (CfDs) with cryptoassets as the underlying investment.
-Find out more about cryptoasset CFDs.

 Initial Coin Offerings

 Initial Coin Offerings (ICOs) can be used to create decentralised networks and/or can be a digital way of raising funds from the public using cryptoassets.
-An ICO can also be known as ‘token sale’ or ‘coin sale’.
+An ICO can also be known as token sale or coin sale.

-ICO issuers might accept exchange tokens, like Bitcoin or Ether, in exchange for a proprietary ‘coin’ or ‘token’ that is related to a specific firm or project.
+ICO issuers might accept exchange tokens, like Bitcoin or Ether, in exchange for a proprietary coin or token that is related to a specific firm or project.
 ICOs vary widely in design.
 The digital token issued may represent a share in a firm, a prepayment voucher for future services or in some cases offer no discernible value at all.
 Often ICO projects are in a very early stage of development.
 Read more about the risks of ICOs.

 Investing in cryptoassets